 - Evaluated Transcripts

-- Official TOEFL or IELTS Test Scores
+- Official TOEFL, IELTS, or Duolingo English Test Score

 Applicants who have attended or are attending an educational institution outside the United States not accredited by a US Regional Accrediting Organization are required to have their transcripts evaluated by a member organization of the National Association of Credential Evaluation Services (NACES) to determine their United States’ educational equivalent.